-One of the hardest things I have ‘done’ on the spiritual path is to learn what it means to quiet compulsive thinking.
+One of the hardest things I have ‘done’ (or ‘do’) on the spiritual path is to learn what it means to quiet compulsive thinking.
 It’s a challenging process and you reach ever deeper levels of mindfulness.
 It’s a process of embracing silence.
 Mind chatter is definitely an addiction, and maybe one day it might be clearly recognized as such, who knows.

 It’s an addiction, because if you really notice your mind/thoughts you will see how incessant thought is, because usually thoughts come to either take you away from an uncomfortable one about yourself, or to recreate pleasurable ones – again, to get away from an uncomfortable one.

 The Mind Chatter Is Painful

 This process of compulsive thinking is itself pain and suffering.
 I would go so far as to say it’s agony.
 But it is not recognized as such until we are somehow forced to slow down.
 Until then we are in ‘blissful’ ignorance.
 I’ve said for some time on this blog it’s a topsy turvy world – what we consider to be happiness is so often unhappiness.
 And mind chatter is one such example.

 We might find we have a lot of time alone for whatever reason.
 Or we go through some painful event that makes us look at ourselves in a new – and more accepting – light.
 But there is usually a forcing of us to take note of ourself by circumstance.
 Or for a few people they may use their intellect wisely and simply realize they need to slow down.
 But usually we don’t ordinarily allow ourselves to go through painful moments, instead we run and hide from them as fast as we can, fearing silence and fearing being alone.